daihocmo/learn-vietnamese/docs/index.md

+# immerse in trees

 ## An optimized approach to learning Vietnamese

+Welcome to **immerse in trees**, a website made for Vietnamese learners.

 ### What is this website about?

 This website explains a general input-driven immersion-based language learning method with special focus on Vietnamese.

-Immersion-based learning is deceptively simple and has its roots, at least in the Japanese learning community, in [this famous blog](http://web.archive.org/web/20230604042706/http://www.alljapaneseallthetime.com/blog).
-In there, the author realized that by immersing himself constantly in Japanese, he was able to understand the language much faster than by spending time solving grammar exercises in a textbook.

 ### Credit

-This site is literally [TheMoeWay](https://learnjapanese.moe/) and [Donkuri's site](https://donkuri.github.io/learn-japanese/) with minor edits.

-### Why don't write your own guide?
-Uh I'm lazy and their (shoui and donkuri) guides are great for learners and I don't find it worth rewriting the whole guide (I'll try to improve/rewrite the guide (I'm doing it now) so that it fits Vietnamese learners better).
+I would like to thank donkuri for [this fantastic website](https://donkuri.github.io/learn-japanese/) which inspired me to build this site.

+More generally, I would like to thank every single person that has worked on the many resources listed on [the resources page](resources.md).
+Our community is full of talented people who have dedicated a large portion of their time for free to the betterment of our learning experience.
+For this, I will forever be grateful.